 Furthermore, as the application of AI expands, regulatory requirements could also drive the need for more explainable AI models.

-Deep learning is the new state-of-the-art for artificial intelligence.
+Deep Learning Overview: Deep learning is the new state-of-the-art for artificial intelligence.
 Deep learning architecture is composed of an input layer, hidden layers, and an output layer.
 The word deep means there are more than two fully connected layers.

-There is a vast amount of neural network, where each architecture is designed to perform a given task.
+There is a vast amount of neural networks, where each architecture is designed to perform a given task.
 For instance, CNN works very well with pictures, RNN provides impressive results with time series and text analysis.

 Deep learning is now active in different fields, from finance to marketing, supply chain, and marketing.
 Big firms are the first one to use deep learning because they have already a large pool of data.
 Deep learning requires to have an extensive training dataset.